HomeHealth & LifestyleHow Regular Health and Safety Training Improves Employee Productivity

 Perhaps one of the best benefits of frequent health and safety training is fewer workplace accidents.
 When workers are properly trained to identify and manage hazards, they are less likely to be injured.
 Fewer accidents mean:

-• Less work lost due to injury.
+• Less work is lost due to injury.

 • Lower healthcare costs for businesses.